jerryOkafor/JournalApp/README.md

 You can now run the project in an Android Emulator or a real Android Device.

+Note : A sample debug apk is avaible in the [Here](apk/app-debug.apk)

 ## Running the tests

 Journal App comes with both Instrumented tests and Unit tests.